vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

 ![First Sphinx Document](/assets/images/First_Sphinx_Document.png){:width="100%" .align-center}

 Sphinx does more than just convert the RST files to HTML.
-In addition to nicely formatted HTML, you also get a search tool right of the box that lets you search for terms in your document without having to add code to do this.
+In addition to nicely formatted HTML, you also get a search tool right of the box that lets you search for terms in your document without having to add code.

 ## Add a Table of Contents